 The longer it takes a person to understand, embrace, and find joy in suffering, the more susceptible they will be to discouragement.
 Our therapeutic culture is opposed to this kind of teaching because they are beholding to an anti-suffering message.
 Part of the American dream is to remove all suffering from everyone, which is an untenable teaching that does not factor in the doctrine of fallenness.

-If your goal is to rid yourself of your problems but cannot get to that utopian place, then you may be setup for un-resolvable disappointment.
-If their medications do not work or if a divorce does not give you a better life, then you will not be far from depression.
+If your goal is to rid yourself of your problems but cannot get to that utopian place, you may be setup for un-resolvable disappointment.
+If their medications do not work or if a divorce does not give you a better life, you will not be far from depression.

 - How influenced have you become by the “best life now” mantra of our culture?